Shah-Aayush/semester-6-materials/Deep Learning/Reading Materials/questions-answers.md

-# Deep Learning Questions
+# Deep Learning Questions-Answers

+> Questions are taken from [`moodle`](https://sites.google.com/a/nirmauni.ac.in/2csde61---deep-learning/home/academic-docs/v-question-bank) and answers are prepared by me from the use of `google` 🥲

-1. **What is unstable gradient problem?
-Discuss in details.**
+- ## What is unstable gradient problem?
+Discuss in details.
 	- A fundamental problem that occurs to gradients in early layers of a neural network.
 The unstable gradient problem is a fundamental problem that occurs in a neural network, that entails that a gradient in a deep neural network tends to either explode or vanish in early layers.
 	- The unstable gradient problem is not necessarily the vanishing gradient problem or the exploding gradient problem, but is rather due to the fact that gradient in early layers is the product of terms from all proceeding layers.
 More layers make the network an intrinsically unstable solution.
 Balancing all products of terms is the only way each layer in a neural network can close at the same speed and avoid vanishing or exploding gradients.
 Balanced product of terms occurring by chance becomes more and more unlikely with more layers.
 Neural networks therefor have layers that learn at different speeds, without being given any mechanisms or underlying reason for balancing learning speeds.
 	- When magnitudes of gradients accumulate, unstable networks are more likely to occur, which is a cause of poor prediction results.

-2. **Critically compare feed forward neural networks with convolutional neural networks.**
+- ## Critically compare feed forward neural networks with convolutional neural networks.
 	- A feed-forward network connects every pixel with each node in the following layer, ignoring any spatial information present in the image.
 By contrast, a convolutional architecture looks at local regions of the image.
 	- Convolutional neural network is better than a feed-forward network since CNN has features parameter sharing and dimensionality reduction.
 Because of parameter sharing in CNN, the number of parameters is reduced thus the computations also decreased.
 The main intuition is the learning from one part of the image is also useful in another part of the image.
 Because of the dimensionality reduction in CNN, the computational power needed is reduced.
 	- **Feed Forward Neural Network**